 - Increased Heart Rate

-If the Pyometra is an ‘Open Pyometra’, you may also see a discharge from the animal’s vulva because the infection/pus that has built up in the womb is leaking out.
+If the Pyometra is an ‘Open Pyometra’, you may also see a discharge from the animal’s vulva because the infection/pus that has built up in the womb is leaking out (Sometimes this discharge will not be seen if the animal is one that is fastidiously clean).
 However, if the bitch or queen has a ‘closed Pyometra’ there will be no discharge seen.

 Sadly, if the Bitch or Queen is not treated quickly, eventually the symptoms become worse and she may go into shock from the toxin build up in her blood and could die .